kennguyen01/kennguyen01.github.io/_drafts/explanation-of-magic-in-the-witcher.md

 >
 > &mdash; Yennefer

-The explanation resonated with me because you can replace the word **magic** with **code** and suddenly you have a beautiful explanation of programming.
+The explanation resonated with me because you can replace the word **magic** with **programming** and suddenly you have a beautiful explanation of programming.